A pile of envelopes and bills. What happens if my partner dies and the bills are in their name?—The Sunday Times

 What happens if my partner dies and the bills are in their name?—The Sunday Times

-Jemma Pollock (1) Andrew Morgan, Senior associate in the Russell-Cooke Solicitors, trust, will and estate disputes team.
+Jemma Pollock, Partner in the Russell-Cooke Solicitors, family and children team.
+Andrew Morgan, Senior associate in the Russell-Cooke Solicitors, trust, will and estate disputes team.
 Caroline Brosnan, Senior associate in the Russell-Cooke Solicitors, property litigation team.

 Multiple Authors